lupuleasa-core/wearehostsformemes/meta-meme.md

 Memetics are based on replicators, which have 3 traits.

-1) Copying-fidelity
+1-Copying-fidelity

-2) Rate of copy
+2-Rate of copy

-3) Longevity / Stickiness
+3-Longevity / Stickiness

 The better the 3 traits are adapted to the environment, the more viral the meme's evolution.